retrixe/IveBot/README.md

 It includes many different and useful commands, from games to tools, utilities, fun commands, moderation and even a `/ai` command which generates text responses to inputs.
 It also uses Next.js to provide a web dashboard as part of the bot itself.

-1.0/2.0 used discord.io while 3.0 uses Eris and is much more refined and full-featured.
-It is highly recommended to use 3.0 as older versions are unsupported and may not connect to Discord's API gateway anymore.
-4.0 is in development to separate the dashboard from the bot and make use of many new Discord features.

 <hr />
 <details><summary>Commands</summary>